kabelj/AA6XA-Logger/README.md

-This logger is designed to be an easy to use logger to enter in handwritten logs after various portable on-the-air activations, e.g. SOTA, WWFF, POTA.
+This logger is designed to be an easy to use logger to enter in handwritten logs after various portable on-the-air activations, e.g. SOTA, WWFF, contests from summits or parks.
 It is written in Python, so it should be easy to use on any computer that has Python installed.
-It will export a CSV file formatted for the SOTA database, ADIF Files, so you can upload it for WWFF/POTA or to ClubLog or other general purpose logger, and Cabrillo files for a few supported contests.
+It can export a CSV file formatted for the SOTA database, ADIF Files for upload it for WWFF/POTA, or to ClubLog or other general purpose logger, and Cabrillo files for a few supported contests.
 If you're looking for a full featured logger that will keep track of your DX and control your transceiver, look elsewhere.
 This is a simple one.